 The Medical Student Capitation Program provides funding to Mercer University School of Medicine, Morehouse School of Medicine, and Emory University School of Medicine for a designated number of Georgia residents enrolled in each medical school.
 The level of funding is determined by the General Assembly.
-For FY 2009, a total of 416 students were funded (Mercer - 210; Morehouse - 93; and Emory - 113).
-The capitation rate for FY 2009 was \$7,854 per student.
+For FY 2010, a total of 416 students were funded (Mercer - 210; Morehouse - 93; and Emory - 113).
+The capitation rate for FY 2010 was \$7,800 per student.
 The contracts stipulate that at least 50% of the graduates enter a primary care or core specialty.
+Over the last five years, the rate of graduates entering primary care and core specialties for all three schools combined was 56.5%.